 Managing disputes between the executors of a will

-Conflicts may arise over distributing assets, particularly if an executor is also a beneficiary of the will; or if beneficiaries feel that an executor is acting unreasonably or not meeting their legal obligations.
+Conflicts may arise over distributing assets, particularly if an executor is also a beneficiary of the Will, or if the beneficiaries feel that an executor is acting unreasonably or not meeting their legal obligations.

 Resolving executor disputes

-Disputes can stall the administration of an estate and beneficiaries can be seriously affected, so it is important to resolve any conflict quickly.
+Disputes can stall the administration of an estate and beneficiaries can be seriously affected, so it is important to resolve any conflict as quickly as possible.

 There must have been a serious breach of duty for an executor to be removed, such as financial misconduct, acting for personal gain, or endangering the estate’s assets.

 Executors may also be removed if they have caused delays or not acted within a reasonable time-frame.
 However, it is important to remember that it can take time to settle an estate and there may be reasons for any delays.

 Removing an executor is a complex procedure and it is vital to seek legal advice before taking steps to do so.